by Dr Gonzo

 |I approached the tight right-hand bend doing around 60 kph.
 Not fast for a Ducati 1000cc road bike, but on top of a mountain, with hairpin turns and not much road to work with, it was fast enough.

 I took the lead, followed by Wayne, my weekend warrior partner, and as I dropped into the turn, the front of a large 4wd coming the other way was directly in my line.
-When things such as this happen, everything slows and becomes surreal...no thoughts go through the mind; you just do what you have to do to avoid the collision.
+Everything slows and becomes surreal when things like this happen; no thoughts go through the mind.
+You do what you have to do to avoid the collision.

 On my right, a towering cliff face of impenetrable rock...and of course, about a tonne of steel coming my way fast, and with barely enough room for two vehicles to pass each other on this bend, my only option was to stand the bike up, adjust my line and try to pull the bike down again once the 4wd had passed.